Trump’s ‘Maximum Pressure’ Won’t Make Iran Yield

-A magnificent fresco adorns the main pavilion of the royal palace in the Iranian city of Isfahan, depicting the 16th-century battle of Chaldiran, fought between the Turkish-Ottoman and Persian-Safavid Empires.
+A magnificent fresco adorns the main pavilion of the royal palace in the Iranian city of Isfahan, depicting the 16th-century Battle of Chaldiran, fought between the Turkish-Ottoman and Persian-Safavid empires.
 The fresco appears to show the Persian army victorious, having crushed its Turkish adversary.
 The truth is that Chaldiran marked a decisive victory for the Ottomans, who went on to annex eastern Anatolia and northern Iraq.
-But what the self-serving historical distortion suggests is not shame of defeat but pride in the heroic valour with which the Iranians resisted a foe that outnumbered them and, unlike them, possessed heavy artillery.
-The Trump administration, which has made bringing Iranians to their knees the corner stone of its Mideast policy half a millennium later, should draw a lesson from the battle and the way the Persians digested defeat.
+But what the self-serving historical distortion suggests is not shame of defeat but pride in the heroic valor with which the Iranians resisted a foe that outnumbered them and, unlike them, possessed heavy artillery.
+Donald Trump’s administration, which has made bringing Iranians to their knees the cornerstone of its Mideast policy half a millennium later, should draw a lesson from the battle and the way the Persians digested defeat.

-It has been one year since President Donald Trump reneged on the 2015 nuclear deal that rolled back Iran’s nuclear activities and placed them under the most rigorous international inspection regime ever implemented anywhere.
+It has been one year since President Trump reneged on the 2015 nuclear deal that rolled back Iran’s nuclear activities and placed them under the most rigorous international inspection regime ever implemented anywhere.
 Then came one of the most draconian sanctions regimes ever imposed by Washington on any adversary.
-So far, the U.S. Treasury has blacklisted nearly a thousand Iranian entities and individuals, targeting nearly all sectors of Iran’s economy.
+So far, the U.S. Treasury has blacklisted nearly 1,000 Iranian entities and individuals, targeting nearly all sectors of Iran’s economy.

 There can be little doubt that the administration’s “maximum pressure” policy is inflicting considerable economic harm on Iran.
 Economic growth that followed the lifting of sanctions in 2016 has given way to an inflationary recession.
 The Iranian currency has lost two-thirds of its value, as oil exports have dropped by more than half and will likely fall further still.
 Although food and medicine are exempt from sanctions, lack of access to the global financial system is giving rise to a humanitarian crisis.
 Some families have not been able to eat meat for months and are suffering from shortages of specialized medicine.